 We in particular want to offer our unequivocal support and affirmation to our students of color.
-As you all know, African-American students and graduates have always been one of the most important components of Cleveland-Marshall's mission, identity, and success.
+As you all know, African-American students and graduates have always been one of the most important components of CSU College of Law's mission, identity, and success.
 Our commitment to "Live Justice" means we cannot remain silent in the face of the grave injustices of racial disparities, unjustified police violence and killing of black and brown individuals, and other pathologies of systemic racism in our legal system.

 We invite you all to a Student Town Hall this Thursday, June 4, at 7pm.
-This Town Hall will be an open forum for students to share their experiences, concerns, and questions, and also to help us determine ways that Cleveland-Marshall can actively combat racial injustice in the coming weeks, months, and years.
+This Town Hall will be an open forum for students to share their experiences, concerns, and questions, and also to help us determine ways that CSU College of Law can actively combat racial injustice in the coming weeks, months, and years.
 We urge you to come prepared to listen, reflect, and share openly with one another.

 Faculty and staff are also invited to join and participate, but the primary purpose of this meeting is an open forum for students.